dmstr/docker-fonts/README.md

 Since converting the individual fonts (especially for woff2) takes time, building can take quite a long time.

     docker build . -t docker-nginx-fonts

+## test build

+Since downloading and converting all Google fonts is expensive (time and disk space), you can do a test build with a small static subset of fonts to make sure everything works.

+    docker build . --build-arg TEST_BUILD=1 -t docker-nginx-fonts-dev

 ## run